Aaron S. White Grant

 • Personal Letter of Reference – Applicants must submit one typed personal letter of reference, from a current or previous employer/supervisor, educational director, or clinical supervisor stating why the individual would be an ideal recipient of the Aaron S. White Educational Grant.

-Step 2: Applications will be reviewed once the application period has closed.
+All applications will be reviewed once the application period has closed.
+Previous grant recipients will not be considered.
 Incomplete applications will be rejected.
 Upon approval and awarding of an educational grant, notification will be sent via email to all applicants.
-Previous grant recipients will not be considered.

 Questions